PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tests preserve wrapper equivalence, constant-payload authority, metadata repair, counters, idempotence, and the no-import-cycle boundary.

+Final static runtime-shape/signature consistency is owned by `passes/static_shape_signature_sanitization.py`.
+The lowerer retains the historical private wrapper at both late production positions.
+The owner builds one producer map, establishes dynamic-lineage roots from ONNX boundary metadata and runtime-dependent WHERE, RANGE, RESHAPE, and TOPK_V2 outputs, and uses a memoized cycle-safe ancestry walk to distinguish dynamic contracts from stale internal signatures.
+Fully static internal tensors are completed or repaired; boundary-map signatures, leading dynamic graph-output axes, and dynamic descendants remain dynamic.
+Constant payloads terminate lineage.
+The pass changes metadata only and deliberately does not mutate topology or LayoutState.
+Focused tests cover each root family, boundary normalization, recursive and cyclic lineage, constant termination, scalar/missing/rank/stale repairs, idempotence, and compatibility-wrapper equality.
+Architecture tests fix one module owner, one producer-map build, four stats keys, and two production calls.

 The terminal LiteRT.js compatibility rewrite for ExpandDims and Squeeze is owned by `passes/expand_squeeze_reshape.py`; the lowerer retains one private compatibility wrapper at the unchanged production boundary.
 The owner keeps